Emergency Lighting: The Definitive Guide

 As a general rule of thumb, a seller must ensure their products are safe and will not harm the buyer.
 In the case of residential apartments, the owner/manager is the vendor, and the apartment building is the product.

 It is the owner’s responsibility to ensure that the building is safe for residents and account for emergency scenarios.
-In the US, all major public buildings such as supermarkets, hotels, parking lots, etc., must include emergency exit lights.
+All major public buildings in the US, such as supermarkets, hotels, parking lots, etc., must include emergency exit lights.

 By the way, you can learn about how to choose a supermarket lighting from our website.